About KAPPI

 Get Vaccinated

-Getting routine shots from your doctor is never fun, but getting HPV is worse.
+Getting routine shots from your doctor is never fun, but protect yourself by getting vaccinated.